fastoch/DevOps_Full_Course/README.md

 It will help you find an copy-paste the argument for the `--image` option.

 To create our cluster, we might be prompted for the passphrase we've set up for the GPG key we've used to initialize `pass` (lines 164-171).
+Reminder: `pass` is required to authenticate via `docker login` or `nerdctl login`.

 <img width="1547" height="243" alt="image" src="https://github.com/user-attachments/assets/cec789d8-abba-4e13-8fc9-cde2206955cf" />

 Once our cluster is up, we can run `kubectl get nodes` to see all nodes in the current cluster.
+Currently, we only have one node, which is the control plane.

-And to show the default pods created for our brand new clutser: `kubectl get pods -A`
+And to show the default pods created for our new clutser: `kubectl get pods -A`

 We can also run `kubectl version` to check if our version of `kubectl` (client) matches our control plane node's version (server).

+## Creating a multi-node cluster

+We are running a single node cluster, a cluster with only one node for the control plane, and zero worker nodes.
+In a production environment, the control plane and the worker nodes should not be on the same machine (be it a VM or a physical machine).

+Now, we will create a multi-node cluster.

 13/27
 video 7/59